encoredev/encore/docs/go/develop/api-docs.md

 To solve this, Encore uses the [Encore Application Model](/docs/go/concepts/application-model) to automatically generate a Service Catalog along with complete documentation for all APIs.
 This ensures docs are always up-to-date as your APIs evolve.

-The API docs are available both in your [local dev dash](/docs/go/observability/dev-dash) and for your whole team in the [Cloud Dashboard](https://app.encore.dev).
+The API docs are available both in your [Local Development Dashboard](/docs/go/observability/dev-dash) and for your whole team in the [Encore Cloud dashboard](https://app.encore.cloud).

 <video autoPlay playsInline loop controls muted className="w-full h-full">
 	<source src="/assets/docs/servicecatalogvideo.mp4" className="w-full h-full" type="video/mp4" />